Angry-Maid/d2_discord_manager/README.md

 Current list of features (may be added in future):
 - [ ] Start/stop bot
-- [ ] Configure channel categories to auto add voice channels and configure them for 3/6 man parties.
+- [ ] Configure channel categories to auto add voice channels and add ability to configure user limit on spawned channels.
 - [ ] Bot Info/Audit log

 ## Installation